egarcia74/GenericHostConsoleApp/README.md

 This method retrieves the weather forecast from the IWeatherForecastService, logs it, and then performs some action with the data.
 You can modify this method to implement your own application logic.

 ## Notes:
-* Be sure to specify your [Open Weather](https://openweathermap.org) API key in a .NET User Secrets file:
+* When you run the project in the Development environment (`DOTNET_ENVIRONMENT=Development`), be sure to specify your [Open Weather](https://openweathermap.org) API key in a .NET User Secrets file.

 ```
 {